 Canva vs Framer

-Canva and Framer are both design platforms, but serve different needs.
-Canva focuses on creating static graphics and marketing materials with pre-built templates, while Framer is built for interactive web design, prototyping, and code-based component development.
+Canva and Framer are both visual design platforms, but serve different purposes.
+Canva is a drag-and-drop graphic design tool with thousands of templates for social media, presentations, and print, while Framer is a code-based prototyping platform built for interactive web design and developer handoff.

 Canva

-A user-friendly graphic design platform offering thousands of templates for social media, presentations, posters, and marketing materials.
-Designed for non-designers and small businesses.
+A user-friendly graphic design platform offering thousands of templates for social media posts, presentations, posters, and marketing materials.
+Canva emphasizes accessibility for non-designers.

 Founded